Office of the Vice President for Student Affairs

 (909) 537-5234 Office of Student Engagement website

-CSUSB is home to more than 180 student clubs and organizations and offers a wide range of roles and responsibilities.
+CSUSB is home to more than 150 student clubs and organizations and offers a wide range of roles and responsibilities.
 Clubs and organizations provide ready-made laboratories for students to strengthen their leadership skills and opportunities to test classroom learning in a real-world setting.
 They create their very own experiment with different roles, which help identify strengths, weaknesses, and preferences.
-Academic, cultural, religious, service, and political organizations are just a few examples of the types of clubs open to students.
+Academic, cultural, religious, service, and special interest organizations are just a few examples of the types of clubs open to students.
 Membership in any student club or organization is an excellent way to enjoy all the benefits that college life has to offer, and it is one way to make the campus seem more like home.
 Students learn how to lead an organization, conduct effective meetings and elections, as well as develop communication, mediation skills, and public-speaking skills.

 Fraternity and Sorority Life

-Greek Life is a great way to get involved on campus, and CSUSB is home to eighteen national fraternities and sororities.
-Each fraternity and sorority contributes to campus life, helps the surrounding community, and assists in the development of leadership skills for each of its members.
+Greek Life is a great way to get involved on campus, and CSUSB is home to 21 national fraternities and sororities.
+Each fraternity and sorority contributes to campus life, supports the surrounding community, and assists in the development of leadership skills for each of its members.
 Joining a fraternity or sorority is a lifelong commitment.
 It is a commitment to sisterhood or brotherhood, to high standards of scholarship and moral conduct, and it is a commitment to yourself to strive for ideals created by the founders of each organization, most of which were created over 100 years ago.
 Greek organizations are rich with tradition, and members are often known for their involvement in philanthropic endeavors (also known as community service).
-In addition to the fraternities and sororities on campus, governing councils and Greek Honor Societies exist to foster relationships between the organizations and to set high scholarship standards.
+In addition to the fraternities and sororities on campus, governing councils and Greek Honor Societies exist to foster relationships between the organizations and set high scholarship standards.